harshitpaunikar1/edge-ai-container-trailer-detection/.github/project-buildup-history.md

 - Task summary: Late-night fix: re-ran the plots with better axis labels and a more readable color palette.
 - Deliverable: Should've caught it earlier but better now than later.
+## 2025-01-28 - Day 6: Architecture

+- Task summary: Came back after lunch and realized the output formatting looked messy when printed, so added a cleaner display block.
+- Deliverable: Minor but worth doing.